jonhjelm/docs-and-training/service_implementation/deployment_automated.md

 https://srv.hetcomp.org/<project>-<service_name>
 ```
 Here, `<project>` is the project name you log in with into the CloudFlow
 portal.
-For experiment partners, this is most likely `"experiment_#"`.
+For experiment partners, this is most likely `"experiment#"`
+(underscores from the original project name are removed here).
 `<service_name>` is a name that you choose when creating a new service.

 ### Do I have to configure my service for being deployed?